Levente96/ATSAMD1G18_Development/README.md

 ## Steps
 ### 1. Building Software
+> *Note:* Be careful when selecting the projec properties, the selected MCU *have to match* with the one you have.
 In atmel studio build the given software.
-We are will work with a `.elf` file in the following.
+We are will work with the `.elf` file in the following.

 ### 2. Installing Dependecies
 Install drivers for ST Link V2 and install OpenOCD